dymmond/esmerald/docs/en/docs/encoders.md

 ### The flexibility

 As you can see, there are many ways of you building your encoders.
-Esmerald internally already brings two of them out of the box but you are free to build your own [custom encoder](#custom-encoders) and apply your own logic and validations.
+Ravyn internally already brings two of them out of the box but you are free to build your own [custom encoder](#custom-encoders) and apply your own logic and validations.

-You have 100% the power and control over any validator you would love to have in your Esmerald application.
+You have 100% the power and control over any validator you would love to have in your Ravyn application.

 ### Custom Encoders

 Well, this is where it becomes interesting.
-What if you actually want to build an Encoder that is not currently supported by Esmerald natively, for example, the library `attrs`?
+What if you actually want to build an Encoder that is not currently supported by Ravyn natively, for example, the library `attrs`?

 It is in fact very simple as well, following the previous steps and explanations, it would look like this: